ivynky/R--Projects/README.md

-# Bank-Marketing Study
+# Effectiveness of Portuguese Bank Marketing

 ## Introduction:
 This study investigates the effectiveness of a Portuguese bank's marketing efforts in predicting the likelihood of a client opening a deposit account.
 Utilizing logistic regression, we aim to discern the pivotal factors influencing the decision to open an account.

 ## Data Description:
-Our dataset comprises 25,000 observations of the bank's clients, encompassing variables such as whether they opened a deposit account (categorical: no, yes), age (numeric: in years), credit default status (categorical: no, yes), housing loan status (categorical: no, yes), personal loan status (categorical: no, yes), and the duration of phone calls (numeric: in seconds).
+The dataset comprises 25,000 observations of the bank's clients, encompassing variables such as whether they opened a deposit account (categorical: no, yes), age (numeric: in years), credit default status (categorical: no, yes), housing loan status (categorical: no, yes), personal loan status (categorical: no, yes), and the duration of phone calls (numeric: in seconds).
 Notably, our dataset is complete, with no missing data.

 ## Variable Selection:
 Initially, a logistic regression model was developed using all independent variables.
 However, the analysis revealed that the variable "defaultyes" was not statistically significant at the 0.1 alpha level.
 Consequently, a refined model was created without considering the "defaultyes" variable.